About Kirk Astroth

 Astroth, Kirk A., T.J.
 Ferguson, and Caitlin McPherson

-2019 Footsteps of Hopi History or Spanish Priests?
+2019 Footprints of Hopi History or Spanish Priests?
 The Elusive & Enigmatic Labyrinth Glyphs of the American Southwest.
 Paper presented at the 84th Annual Meeting of the Society for American Archaeology Conference, Albuquerque, NM.

-Petroglyphs, pictographs, bell rocks, Southwest archaeology.
+Petroglyphs, pictographs, rock art recording, bell rocks, Southwest archaeology.

-BA--University of Denver--Political Science
+BA--University of Denver/University of Copenhagen--Political Science

 MA--Columbia University of New York--Political Science